What is the Personal Records Database?

 The BRP contains the personal data of:

-- people who live in the Netherlands and who are registered with a Dutch municipality (residents)
+- people who live in the Netherlands (residents):

 If you have any questions, please do not hesitate to contact us.